Reachability analysis of linear hybrid systems via block decomposition: Introduction

 We implemented the algorithm in JuliaReach, a toolbox for reachability analysis~\cite{BogomolovFFPS19,JuliaReach}, and we evaluate the algorithm on several benchmark problems, including a 1024-dimensional hybrid system (cf.\ Section~\ref{sec:evaluation}).
 Our algorithm outperforms the naive \hybridalgo and other state-of-the-art algorithms by several orders of magnitude.

-To summarize, we show how to integrate the decomposed reachability algorithm for LTI systems from~\cite{BogomolovFFVPS18} into a decomposed reachability algorithm for linear hybrid systems.
-The key insights are (1)~to exploit the decomposed structure of the reachable states to perform all operations in low dimensions and (2)~to only compute the reachable states in specific dimensions whenever possible.
+To summarize, we show how to modify the decomposed reachability algorithm for LTI systems from~\cite{BogomolovFFVPS18} in order to efficiently integrate it into a new, decomposed reachability algorithm for linear hybrid systems.
+The key insights are (1)~to exploit the decomposed structure of the algorithm to perform all operations in low dimensions and (2)~to only compute the reachable states in specific dimensions whenever possible.